 • Finally, moisten the knot and tighten it by pulling both ends of the line while holding the loop.

-See also What are the Best Flats Fishing Destinations in Florida?
+See also What are the Benefits of Using Polarized Sunglasses for Flats Fishing?

 The Surgeon’S Loop: Ideal For Creating Looped Connections With Monofilament